“Children are at the centre of all we do”

 History curriculum Y2,3,4 Year B

-History curriculum Y5,6
+History curriculum Y5,6 Year A & Year B

 We assess children’s progress against these questions.
 The curriculum is adapted to help all pupils make good progress in history.